charkster/xc3sprog-cmod_a7-rpi/README.md

 # xc3sprog-cmod_a7-rpi
 Xc3sprog compiled for Raspberry Pi OS with support for Numonyx (Micron) N25Q 0x16 memory which is on the CMOD-A7 FPGA board.
 It can be installed in /usr/local/bin

 This version of xc3sprog is needed to program the SPI flash memory on the CMOD-A7 board.
 If you want to only program the FPGA (volitle memory) then the Raspberry Pi OS repository version of xc3sprog is sufficient (no need to use my version).
-First install the FTDI driver library (from the Raspberry Pi OS repository).
+First install the FTDI driver library from the Raspberry Pi OS repository.

 sudo apt-get install libftdi1